Weak cosmic censorship conjecture for the novel $4D$ charged Einstein-Gauss-Bonnet black hole with test scalar field and particle: Overcharging the black hole with the charged massive scalar field

 The metric function $\Delta$ takes the minimal value at the point $r_{\text{min}}=M$ with

 If the minimum of the metric function is negative or zero, the metric describes a black hole; while, if the minimal value of $\Delta$ is positive, there is no black hole.

 It is convenient for us to consider a small time interval $dt$.
-For a long period of time, we can divide it into a series of small time intervals and consider each intervals separately by only changing the black hole parameters.
+For the whole scattering process, we can divide it into a series of small time intervals and consider each intervals separately by only changing the parameters of the black hole.

 In the the small time interval $dt$, the black hole absorbs the complex scalar field with energy $dE$ and charge $dQ$.
 The change of the black hole parameters are

 When the fluxes of the charged scalar field enter into the black hole, the minimum of the metric function $\Delta_{\text{min}}$ changes to $\Delta'_{\text{min}}$,